pbatard/fasmg-ebc/README.md

 For instance `CALL @R1` will be converted to `CALL32 @R1` whereas `CALL 0x1234` will be converted to `CALL64 0x1234`.

-Also, if you are using a label with `JMP`, the assembler automatically converts it to a relative offset.
+Also, if you are using a label with `JMP` or `CALL`, the assembler will convert it to a relative offset.
 For instance, say you have the following code:
 ```
 Label: